A video talk

 Come with me to the land of fjords, mountains, mist and snows, and immerse yourself in the fascinating world of Scandinavian literature.

-At just $6 this Virtual Talk is a real video treat!
+This Virtual Talk is a real video treat!
 In it, I count down through my 10 most favourite literary locations in Scandinavia.
 You’ll have almost 90 minutes of gorgeous armchair travel through these scenic, cultural countries.
 This talk is illustrated with photographs, paintings, scenes from different film versions and book covers – you’ll have plenty to look at while you listen.

 Buy it now and receive a link to view your video immediately.